Bias Reporting & Prevention

 - Removal of offensive materials, such as graffiti or flyers

-5) Review: The Bias Response Team will review trends in bias reports to determine if more systematic or targeted action needs to be taken.
+- Review: The Bias Support Team will review trends in bias reports to determine if more systematic or targeted action needs to be taken.

-6) Document: All reports and the response process are documented and are maintained in the Maxient database held in the Office of the Dean of Students.
+- Document: All reports and the support process are documented and are maintained in the Maxient database held in the Office of the Dean of Students.

 Answer